ALRW/dayAsADev/courseSections/section4.md

 While there is a potentially a lot of information here the important thing that git is telling us is that we have a number of untracked files.

 Git as a tool is meant to act like a time machine, allowing you to go back to where you've been in the past.
 However, allowing you to travel to an arbitrary moment in time wouldn't make sense.
-Thin about time trave.
-You may want to go back to yesterday, or yesteray morning, or that specific moment right before you try to rob the bank.
+The thing about time travel is you may want to go back to yesterday, or yesteray morning, or that specific moment right before you try to rob the bank.
 However, you wouldn't want to go to any specific second of any of the past years, unless that second was somehow important for some reason.

 Tracking every single change you make while coding would be unnecessary and slow (imagine how much disk space it would take to record every single keystroke of every developer on a large project!).
-So instead of tracking every change, we must tell git when to create a *checkpoint* also know as a *commit* in git terminology that we'll be able to go back in time to.
+So instead of tracking every change, we must tell git when to create a *checkpoint* also known as a *commit* in git terminology that we'll be able to go back in time to.

 However, before creating this *commit*, we need to specifiy what is being committed.
-What if we have a temporary file that we on't want to be saved anywhere long-term?
-Imagine you're using git to track changes to a novel you're writing.You've finished chapter one and you want to commit it to git, so that you could always go backin time to the moment the first chapter is finished.
+What if we have a temporary file that we don't want to be saved anywhere long-term?
+Imagine you're using git to track changes to a novel you're writing.You've finished chapter one and you want to commit it to git, so that you could always go back in time to the moment the first chapter is finished.
 However, you also have some random notes for chapter two that you don't want to save just yet (you'll commit them when chapter two starts taking some shape).

 So, you'd tell git to only add chapter one to the staging area.
 The staging area is a special place that git uses to keep tack of all files that will be committed on the next step.
-So even if you have several files that have changes since the last commit (or since the repo was cretaed), you can choose which of them will get ommitted.
+So even if you have several files that have changes since the last commit (or since the repo was cretaed), you can choose which of them will get committed.
 So, we're telling git that we're happy with the file as it is now and we'd like to create a *checkpoint* (or *commit*) that we could go to in case we ever want to.

 So lets go ahead and do that - adding everything that we've done so far: